Appsketch/justyo/README.md

 Publish the config file to the config folder with the following command.
 `php artisan vendor:publish`

 Fill out the config file.
+Set the api_token to the default api token.
+If you want to use multiple accounts fill out the accounts array with as key the account name (uppercase) and as value the api_token.

 ## Usage